 Answers to all these inquiries will give you enough material to work with.
 That way, you will be able to create an appropriate marketing strategy and build a corresponding brand image.

-Define the brand basics
+Define the brand basics on the eCommerce start point

 Now that you know everything about your ideal customer, you need to define the basics of your brand.
 What does it mean?